FirestormAngel/raspberry-documentation/README.md

               Power Management:on
     ...
 ```
-NOTE; The output should indicate that mode is master and that there is transmission power around 31dBm with your built in wifi card, wlan0.
+NOTE; The output should indicate that mode is *master* and that there is transmission power around *31dBm* with your built in wifi card, *wlan0*.

-Step 2: Verify that wlan0 is acting as access point (AP), and that the channel is selected and working.
+Step 2: Verify that wlan0 is acting as access point, AP, and that the channel you selected is active and working.
 ```bash
 $ iw wlan0 info
 ```